the linguistic and cognitive turn in political journalism

 For audiences listening to orators who didn’t have microphones — think of Abraham Lincoln at Gettysburg, for instance— a lack of volume would have marked a bad speaker.
 So would not pausing at the right moment, as much for emphasis as to take in the air they needed to project their voices.
 In a nation whose fragile union was underlined by “sectional” pronunciation, the speaking style of the intelligent, cultivated classes was preferred as the “standard” language.
 It was not until the mid-twentieth century that Bush-style verbal gaffes and other blunders would mark the dangerous outsider.
 Before then, they were invisible.

 In this way, our expectations about what “we” sound like has varied a lot over the centuries, which hasn’t always been reflected in our expectations about our political leaders’ speech.
 For most of American history, very few Americans knew what congresspeople and senators, much less presidents, actually sounded like.
-It’s also unlikely that the Founding Fathers would have survived in contemporary media-driven politics.
+It's unlikely that the Founding Fathers would have survived in contemporary media-driven politics.
 The polymath Thomas Jefferson, for instance, who lacked for nothing to talk about, had a public speaking style that was deemed “guttural and inarticulate.”
 He disliked public speaking so much that he wrote out his State of the Union addresses and sent them to Congress, where a clerk read them aloud.

 Calvin Coolidge was the first American president whose voice was broadcast on the radio, but he forbade reporters from quoting him verbatim (as did Harry Truman).
 Once, during a weekly informal meeting with reporters, Coolidge caught a reporter taking notes while he was talking and chewed him out.
 “I don’t object to you taking notes as to what I say,” Coolidge said, “but I don’t quite throw my communications to the conference into anything like finished style or anything that perhaps would naturally be associated with a presidential utterance.”